martpie/teeny-conf/README.md

 the filename where you want your config / your config already is.
 If the directory/file does not exist, it will be created automatically.

 `defaultConfig` Object<br />
-the default configuration if the config file does not currently exists.
+the default configuration to use if the config file does not already exists.

-### `teenyconf.load()`

-Load the existing config file into teeny if it exists.
-This is a mandatory step before everything else.

 #### Return value

-`Promise`
+A `teeny` object.

 ### `teenyconf.get([key])`